JoyousSuccess/Tool_Materialize_BatchMod/README.md

 # Materialize_BatchMod
 -----------------

-I made this primarily for personal use, but I might aswell share it all the output images are quickly made from default settings.. i thiink you can set the settings and then run it and they will all use those settings.. i dunno lol

-very limited testing, as i made it very quickly for personal use, and I dont intend to support it, but it is open for anyone, it is a Mod of Materialize
+## What is it?
+A Modification of Materialize : https://github.com/BoundingBoxSoftware/Materialize  // https://boundingboxsoftware.com/materialize/

+takes a diffuse image and gives you H,N,S,Ao

+or

+takes a folder of diffuse images and gives you H,N,S,Ao for each image

+## Basic
 ### in the _Materialize-BatchMod folder is the built Unity program

 on github here, is the Unity source files, with a _Materialize-BatchMod folder inside, _Materialize-BatchMod is the built unity project, thats all you really need, you could drag and place it anywhere on your PC

-the images from the BatchMod output to:
+> the images from the BatchMod output to:
+>

-...\_Materialize-BatchMod\Output\
+> ...\_Materialize-BatchMod\Output\